 2. Decide and act

 Leaders must have tremendous courage, particularly in a crisis.
-You will have to make some very difficult decisions in the wake of a crisis.
-You may have to let someone go or possibly step aside yourself.
+You will have to make some very difficult decisions such as having to let someone go or possibly step aside yourself.
 Martin Winterkorn, former executive for the Volkswagen Group, resigned as a direct result of the scandal.
-Before making any decisions, be sure to consider step 3.
+It is important to consider your “true north” when dealing with a crisis – what is the moral and right thing to do in this situation?
+Before making any decisions however, be sure to consider step 3.